Jackson Soloist: SL4

 A very high quality Japanese manufactured model came to the market from the year 2000 until 2002 - the SL4 and it was from the high models of the Jackson guitars as they were made from alder or mahogany for the body-maple or mahogany for the necks but with two differences from the SL1 or the SL3 of Japan that were built late 1990s and early 2000s—the SL4 comes with 22 comfortable frets-humbucker pickups and Takeuchi JT 580 lp bridge units, as the model was coming in solid-trans-quilted maple finishes.

 Alongside the American lines of Jackson guitars there was other economic line—in prices—from 1987 until nowadays that called Pro lines for all Jackson models, and the top of these models in Soloist model were the 1990s models until 1996.

 SLSMG

-The SLSMG (Super Lightweight Soloist MG) is the entry level Soloist model and belongs to Jackon's MG series guitars.
+The SLSMG (Super Lightweight Soloist MG) is the entry level Soloist model and belongs to Jackson's MG series guitars.
 It features the neck-thru design that is obligatory for any Soloist.
 Along with the discontinued U.S. made SLS, the SLSMG is one of the few Soloist models not to feature the traditional pointed Jackson headstock with six inline tuners.
 Instead the headstock is fitted with a three tuners per side setup.
 Models released prior to July 2006 featured passive EMG HZ-H3 pickups while models released after this date are equipped with active EMG 81s and 85s in the bridge in the neck positions.
 The SLSMG's carved body is made from mahogany.
 The string-thru design makes the SLSMG one of the few Soloists without a Floyd Rose tremolo.
 All SLSMGs are made in Japan.